New Zealand Trekking

 KEPLER TRACK

-After the bus ride to Te Anau, I went to the Te Anau Lakefront Backpackers Hostel where I had a reservation was able to wash some clothes and walk to the town center to pick up food for the next few days of hiking Kepler.
+After the bus ride to Te Anau, I went to the Te Anau Lakefront Backpackers Hostel where I had a reservation.
+With still some afternoon hours available, I was able to wash some clothes and walk to the town center to pick up food for hiking Kepler.
 I also wanted to identify the spot where I would be meeting the water taxi early the next morning.

 Luxmore Hut above the treeline and surrounded by long tussock, the grassy clumps found in higher elevations of New Zealand.
-There were also Kea parrots visiting the hut.
+There were also Kea parrots that were attracted to hanging around the hut.

 Interior views of Luxmore.
 Left, the dining area.
 Right, the sleeping quarters with bunk beds.
-Middle, gas stoves for preparing means and a view while doing so.
+Middle, gas stoves for preparing meals that included a view.

-Despite the cloudy view out the window with the gas stoves, above, the sunset at Luxmore turned out to be a very vibrant red.
+Despite the cloudy late day view out the window, the sunset at Luxmore turned out to be a very vibrant red.

-Leaving Luxmore (out of view and to the left) the next morning and looking back, the trail up from the lake is just barely visible in the middle of the photo.
-The tussock also takes over above the tree line.
+Leaving Luxmore (out of view and to the left) the next morning and looking back, the trail taken the previous is barely visible in the middle of the photo.
+The tussock takes over above the tree line.

 Mt.
 Luxmore ahead, surrounded by tussock heading toward Iris Burn, the next hut.